-We define "earnings per share - adjusted" as the sum of earnings per share - GAAP, as reported plus the impact of the following special items: merger related costs, merger related intangible asset amortization, impact on rental depreciation related to acquired fleet and property and equipment, impact of the fair value mark-up of acquired fleet, restructuring charge, asset impairment charge and loss on repurchase/redemption of debt securities and amendment of ABL facility.
+We define "earnings per share - adjusted" as the sum of earnings per share - GAAP, as-reported plus the impact of the following special items: merger related costs, merger related intangible asset amortization, impact on depreciation related to acquired fleet and property and equipment, impact of the fair value mark-up of acquired fleet, restructuring charge, asset impairment charge and loss on repurchase/redemption of debt securities and amendment of ABL facility.
 Management believes that earnings per share - adjusted provides useful information concerning future profitability.
 However, earnings per share - adjusted is not a measure of financial performance under GAAP.
-Accordingly, earnings per share - adjusted should not be considered an alternative to GAAP earnings per share.
-The table below provides a reconciliation between earnings per share - GAAP, as reported, and earnings per share - adjusted.
+Accordingly, earnings per share - adjusted should not be considered an alternative to GAAP earnings per share - adjusted.